 What piece of advice would you give to readers who want to visit your hometown?

 Take your time and try to go during the week rather than at the weekend.
-When I lived there I actively avoided going into the city centre at weekends – it becomes so busy you feel as though you are being herded along the streets!
+When I lived there I actively avoided going into the city center at weekends – it becomes so busy you feel as though you are being herded along the streets!

 Locals come into Cambridge on a Saturday / Sunday as well as local and foreign tourists, so if you can schedule a trip outside of those days, I couldn’t recommend this more.